Habbie/hello-dns/README.md

 Although most of 1034/1035 remains valid, these standards are not that easy to read because they were written in a very different time.

-The main goal of this document is not to contradict 1034 and 1035 but to provide an easier entrypoint into DNS.
+The main goal of this document is not to contradict the DNS RFCs but to provide an easier entrypoint into understanding the Domain Name System.

 If you will, the goal is to be a mini "[TCP/IP Illustrated](https://en.wikipedia.org/wiki/TCP/IP_Illustrated)" of DNS.

+I want to thank Ólafur Guðmundsson and Job Snijders for their input and enthusiasm for improving the state of DNS.

 ## Layout
 The content is spread out over several documents: